 - 1. In SBM Application Administrator, edit the administrative user.
 For example, almadmin. - 2.
 In the navigation pane, select Roles. - 3.
-In the Project tree, expand the sub-projects. - 4.
-For each project and role that is not enabled for this user, select the user name beside the role which you want to enable for this user.
-The user name and the Enabled selection boxes are shown.
+In the Project tree, expand the sub-projects. - For each project and role that is not enabled for this user, select the role that you want to enable for this user.
+The role name and the Enabled selection boxes are shown.
 Select Enabled if it is not already selected. - 5.
 Repeat for each Serena Release Manager project and role.
+The general actions and privileges controlled by each of the default Release Manager roles, Release Manager and Release Engineer, are shown in the following table.